JadenFurtado/security_writeups/README.md

 ### Have I written malware?

 Yes, I have written a few viruses.
-You can find the repository of one such virus in my github account.
+You can find the repository of one such virus <a href="https://github.com/JadenFurtado/php_virus">Here</a>.

 ### Am I open to pentesting for your company/corporation?